diegosindeaux/Estudos-Classificador/README.md

 PCA

 **What techniques would you use to select variables for your predictive model?** <br>
 Utilizaria a importância das features em RandomForest.
+Uma vez que treinada a IA, utilizaria a biblioteca SHAP para ter uma melhor noção dos dados.

 **What predictive models would you use or test for this problem?
 Please indicate at least 3.** <br>
 1. Random Forest